 If your system is causing you problems, it could make sense to reset Windows 10.
 As of Windows 7, it has been possible to reset or refresh a system without having to start from scratch – you canand documents to .
 Luckily, you always have the option to reset your Microsoft operating system with or without losing your files.
-We reveal how it works.Resetting Windows 10 – step-by-step instructions
+We reveal how it works.How to reset Windows 10

 Every computer owner lives in fear of system crashes and defective hard drives.
 Irretrievably losing your personal files, photos, vacation videos or work-related data is among the worst-case scenarios for regular computer users.
 In theory, no one should have to fear complete data loss, since all operating systems typically enable users to create backups of all their important files.